 Keith-Spiegel served as President of the Western Psychological Association and as President of the Division of Teaching Psychology of the American Psychological Association.
 In 1994, she received the APA Distinguished Teaching Award (American Psychological Foundation).

 Jason King, Ph.D. served as a DSM-5 Revision Task Force committee member for the American Mental Health Counselors Association (AMHCA) and the American Counseling Association (ACA).
-He has given national and state level presentations on the DSM-5 revision process and proposed diagnostic changes.
-He has written monthly articles on the DSM-5 in the ACA’s Counseling Today.
+He has given over 190 national and international trainings on the DSM-5.
 Dr. King was the Clinical Director of Life Enhancement Center, which collected data for the American Psychiatric Association’s Routine Clinical Practice field trials that informed the DSM-5 revision process.
 He is listed on page 914 of the DSM-5 as a Collaborative Investigator.

-Gerald P. Koocher, PhD, ABPP serves as Professor of Psychology and Dean of the College of Science and Health at DePaul University in Chicago.
-Previously he served as Associate Provost and Dean at Simmons College, Chief of Psychology at Boston's Children's Hospital and Judge Baker Children's Center, and Executive Director of the Linda Pollin Institute at Harvard Medical School.
+Gerald P. Koocher, Ph.D., ABPP serves as Provost and Senior Vice President of Academic Affairs at Quincy College in Quincy, MA.
+His prior positions included Professor and Dean of the College of Science and Health at DePaul University in Chicago, Associate Provost and Dean at Simmons College, Chief of Psychology at Boston's Children's Hospital and Judge Baker Children's Center, and Executive Director of the Linda Pollin Institute at Harvard Medical School.
 He remains a Senior Associate in Psychology at Children's Hospital and Lecturer at Harvard Medical School.

-Currently Editor of the journal Ethics & Behavior, Dr. Koocher previously served as Editor of the Journal of Pediatric Psychology and The Clinical Psychologist.
+Dr. Koocher founded the journal Ethics & Behavior, and previously served as Editor of the Journal of Pediatric Psychology and The Clinical Psychologist.
+He currently serves as Associate Editor of Practice Innovations.
 He has published more than 250 articles and book chapters and authored or edited 13 books including Ethics in Psychology and the Mental Health Professions, the Psychologists' Desk Reference, and Clinician's Guide to Evidence Based Practices: Mental Health and the Addictions.

 Elected as a Fellow of twelve divisions of the American Psychological Association (APA) and the American Association for the Advancement of Science, Koocher has earned five specialty diplomas from the American Boards of Professional Psychology (Clinical, Clinical Child /Adolescent, Family, Forensic, and Health Psychology).

 Very active in professional affairs, Dr. Koocher served as President of the Massachusetts and New England Psychological Association, and three APA divisions (Clinical Psychology, Psychotherapy, and Children, Youth, and Family Services).
-He served as President of the APA (2006) and currently serves as a Trustee of the APA Insurance Trust.
+He served as President of the APA in 2006.

-William Ming Liu, Ph.D. is Professor of Counseling Psychology at the University of Iowa.
-His research includes multicultural competencies, social class and classism, and men and masculinity.
+William Ming Liu, Ph.D. is Professor of Counseling Psychology and Department Chair of Counseling, Higher Education, and Special Education at the University of Maryland at College Park.
+Previously he served as program coordinator for the counseling psychology program at the University of Iowa.
+He is a fellow of Division 17 and 51.
+His research includes multicultural competencies, critical race theory and application, social class and classism, and men and masculinity.
 He has published in journals including Journal of Counseling Psychology, Cultural Diversity and Ethnic Minority Psychology, and Psychology of Men and Masculinity.
 In recent reviews, he has been identified as one of the most frequent producers of research in multicultural competency and in the psychology of men and masculinity.

-He received the Emerging Leader award from the Committee on Socioeconomic Status (APA), Emerging Young Professional Award (Division 45, APA), and the Researcher of the Year Award (Division 51, APA).
+He received the Emerging Leader award from the Committee on Socioeconomic Status (APA), Emerging Young Professional Award (Division 45, APA), the Researcher of the Year Award (Division 51, APA), and the Iowa Board of Regents Faculty Excellence Award (2017).

 Dr. Liu is an editor of Handbook of Multicultural Competencies in Counseling and Psychology (Sage, 2003) and author of Social Class and Classism in the Helping Professions: Research, Theory, and Practice (Sage, 2011).
-He is also an editor of Culturally Responsive Counseling with Asian American Men (Routledge, 2011) and sole editor of The Oxford Handbook of Social Class in Counseling (Oxford University Press, 2013).
+He is also an editor of Culturally Responsive Counseling with Asian American Men (Routledge, 2011), sole editor of The Oxford Handbook of Social Class in Counseling (Oxford University Press, 2013), and author of the forthcoming book The Psychology of Privilege, White Supremacy, and Power (Oxford University Press).
 Currently he serves as Editor of Psychology of Men and Masculinity, and served on the Editorial Boards of The Counseling Psychologists, Cultural Diversity and Ethnic Minority Psychology, Journal of Multicultural Counseling and Development, and Clinician’s Research Digest.

 William Matteson, Ph.D. is a Geriatric Psychologist, an accomplished speaker, and the author of three books: Stop Memory Loss: How to Fight Forgetfulness over Forty, Care Givers Bible, a book for professional caregivers of the aged, and The Abduction Enigma, a book about how therapists unwittingly induce false memories.